“When are you going to stop feeling sorry for yourself and do something?”

 GM: “You can make us steaks,” her dad calls without smiling back at Stephen’s halfhearted joke.
 There’s always steak in the fridge.
 There’s some vegetables, too, for a side.
 Peas and potatoes.

 Her dad talks with Stephen about his intended career.
-She may find some relief in that he approves of her boyfriend’s career choice and especially his desire to prosecute the Mafia and further his family’s work.
+She may find some relief in that he approves of her boyfriend’s career choice.
+He especially approves of Stephen’s desire to prosecute the Mafia and further his family’s work.

 “The Mafia are the scum of the earth,” her dad declares without pause.